-Increase demand for English to Tamil translation
+The Need for English to Tamil Translation

 Increasingly textiles and agriculture have subsided and industrial and technological activity has flourished.
 Tamil Nadu has become a leader in the field of technology, and so many IT companies have set up offices there.
 Now one of the most popular destinations in India for foreign investment, the region hosts manufacturing facilities of 30 of the Fortune 500 companies, including the largest Japanese and Korean investments in India.
 Tamil Nadu has the highest number of business enterprises and the second highest employment in India.
 The state’s advantages include strategically located ports and a highly skilled work-force.